|Originator||Minnesota Geospatial Information Office (MnGeo)|

 |Completeness||About half the images did not contain point, line or polygon data.
 Usually these were resurveys done when property conditions changed, for example, due to fire or logging; some sections were surveyed up to five times in the time period of the report.
 Re-surveys generally only noted what had changed and typically contained text information written in the map area, such as timber product volumes or land ownership, as well as varying amounts of text information from questions 1 - 13 on the report form.|

-2. A 1% [5%?] random sample of georeferenced files, which included some of the vector data, were checked to verify that the clipped image fit within the DNR Control Point PLS data. [on-screen or paper checkplot?]
-[Does this apply to the vector files?
-I don't think so...]
+2. A 5% random sample of georeferenced files, which included some of the vector data, were checked on-screen to verify that the clipped image fit within the DNR Control Point PLS data.

 |Vertical Positional Accuracy||Not applicable|